cvsj03285/practice08-CIA_factbook_analysis/README.md

 - population_growth- The country's population growth as a percentage.
 - birth_rate - The country's birth rate, or the number of births a year per 1,000 people.
 - death_rate - The country's death rate, or the number of death a year per 1,000 people.

+Let's use SQL to search and explore the data we're interested.